Bug report #20601

 Please test my patches (committed to master today) and let me know if that works well.

-#11 Updated by Alessandro Pasotti almost 6 years ago
+#11 Updated by Alessandro Pasotti about 6 years ago

 Alister Hood wrote: